evangelinagrimes/evangelinagrimes.github.io/README.md

 ## Feedback

 Have suggestions or found a bug?
-Feel free to open an issue or reach out with your feedback!
+Feel free to reach out with your feedback!

 ---